getcarina/getcarina.com/_posts/2015-10-18-announcing-carina.md

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-control-panel.png %}

-Clicking on the big "+" box, you immediately jump into creation:
+When you click on Add Cluster, you immediately jump into cluster creation:

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-create-cluster.png %}

-It jumps straight into the building phase:
+And creation jumps straight into the building phase:

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-cluster-building.png %}

 So some quick notes:

-1. We just created a Docker Swarm cluster - for the Beta, you are limited to a total of 3 clusters.
-Let us know if you need/want more though, we're happy to oblige!
+1. 1.
+We just created a Docker Swarm cluster.
+For the Beta, you are limited to a total of 3 clusters.
+Let us know if you need or want more though; we're happy to oblige!

-2. You see something called "segments" in the screenshot - the Docker Swarm clusters are housed in.
-A Carina segment is an LXC container provisioned by libvirt.
-TL;DR: a segment is a Docker host.
-For the Beta, you are limited to 3 total segements in a cluster.
+2. 1.
+The Docker Swarm clusters house segments.
+A Carina segment is an LXC container provisioned by libvirt, and is a Docker host.
+For the Beta, you are limited to 3 total segments/Docker hosts in a cluster.

-So, ok. you have a thing - now what do you do?
-Click on the "Get Access" button and you will get a zip file containing all TLS certificates and a fully functional docker.env file:
+So now you have this thing - what do you do next?
+Click on the Get Access button to get a zip file containing all TLS certificates and a fully functional docker.env file:

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-cluster-creds.png %}

-Now, let me switch to the carina [command line interface] - you're going to want to snag your API key as shown here:
+Now, let me switch to the Carina [command line interface].
+You’ll want to grab your API key, as shown here:

 {% asset_path 2015-10-26-announcing-carina-by-rackspace/blog-api-key.png %}